sanjaymummana/Parkinson-s-Disease-Detection-PROJECT/README.md

 2)Data Collection & Analysis
 a) loading the data from csv file to a Pandas DataFrame
 b) checking for missing values in each column
-c) grouping the data bas3ed on the target variable
+c) grouping the data based on the target variable
 3)Data Pre-Processing
 4)Separating the features & Target
 5)Splitting the data to training data & Test data